A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Experiments and Results

 \subsection{Evaluation Metric}

-Following the ABAW EXPR challenge protocol~\cite{Kollias_2025_CVPR}, we use the official EXPR score, namely the macro-averaged $F_1$ score over all expression categories, as the main evaluation metric.
+Following the ABAW EXPR challenge protocol~\cite{kollias2025advancements}, we use the official EXPR metric, the score of macro-averaged F1 over all expression categories as the main evaluation metric.
 Let $C$ denote the number of expression categories.
-The overall EXPR score is defined as
+The overall EXPR score is defined as:

-where $F_1^{(c)}$ denotes the $F_1$ score of the $c$-th expression category.
-For each class, the $F_1$ score is computed as
+where $F1^{c}$ denotes the $F1$ score of the $c$-th expression category.
+For each class, the $F1$ score is computed as:

-where $\mathrm{precision}_c$ and $\mathrm{recall}_c$ denote the precision and recall of class $c$, respectively.
-In this work, $C=8$, corresponding to the seven basic expressions and an additional \textit{other} category.
-Although the models are optimized with cross-entropy-based objectives, all major comparisons in this paper are reported using the macro-averaged $F_1$ score.
+where $\mathrm{Precision}_c$ and $\mathrm{Recall}_c$ denote the precision and recall of class $c$, respectively.
+In our work, $C=8$, corresponding to the seven basic facial expressions and an additional category of $other$.
+Although our method is optimized with a cross-entropy-based objective function, all major comparisons in this paper are reported via the score of macro-averaged F1.